Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 Procedures: Pour 25cc wall wash sample and 25cc DI water (Lab grade) and shake it vigorously for 2 mins and then keep for some time (if possible about 20 minutes).
 Now turn off the light, and make the room dark.
 Use pen light from the bottom of the sample.

-Result: If there is no turbidity, means tanks passed, and if there is foam layer on top test has failed.
-The foam layer means you have very amount of HC, and might be re-circulated chemicals remain in the tank.
+Result: If there is no turbidity, means tanks passed, and if there is a foam layer on top test has failed.
+The foam layer means you have very large amount of HC, and might be re-circulated chemicals remain in the tank.
 To pass it must look like distilled water.
 If you shine a torch beam from the side, it must not look blue.
-No beam means HC free.
-Test result photos for reference.
+No beam means HC-free.
+Test result photos are for your reference only.

 Onboard Test Result